 Where the design community meets.

-Los Angeles Designer in LA Joined over 6 years ago
+Los Angeles Designer in LA Joined almost 7 years ago

 Designer-developer handoff is an anti-pattern.